JimvandeVen/backend/storage.md

 # Think like a programmer
 * Choose database
+* install .env!!!!
+* Find graphical user interface for sql
 * Check support / data-types database / documentation
 * Think about database requirements
 * Npm install database
+* Think about what kind of data you need in the database
 * Create database
     * Setup database tables
     * Setup database rows